sanyal06/aws-labs-1/SAA_Lab02.md

 The main services covered in this lab are –

 - VPC
-- RDS - MySQL
+- RDS: MySQL
-- EC2 – Auto Scaling, Application Load Balancer
+- EC2: Auto Scaling, Application Load Balancer
 - SNS

 PS: This lab is in continuation from VPC Lab 01, we consider you already have the VPC and other components from Lab 01 except NAT Gateway.
 We also have divided this lab in two parts.
 We will create the required services manually (single point of failure) in the first part and remediate that in part two.